 Unequivocally, there is still much to admire: Picturesque parks around the county are linked by scenic parkways.
 Grant Park’s trails in South Milwaukee traverse wooded ravines on rustic bridges on the way to a sandy beach.
 Whitnall Park boasts rolling hills, wide-ranging recreational options and an acclaimed botanical garden.
 Contiguous parks bordering Lake Michigan form a spectacular miles-long public waterfront.
 And total parks acreage has increased since the 1970s, by a little over 300 acres.

 The problem comes down to maintenance and money.
 Stewarding these public landscapes costs more than the country has been able to expand in recent decades, creating a backlog of capital and maintenance needs totaling a whopping $246 million.
-The downtown started in the early 1980s, when county officials began slashing park funding.
+The downturn started in the early 1980s, when county officials began slashing park funding.
 The army of park workers has dwindled to about 200 full-time staff today.

 The lack of funds has left the parks in varying states of deterioration.
 The highly publicized decay of the Mitchell Park Horticultural Conservatory, “The Domes,” could result in its demolition.
 A Lake Park concrete footbridge was fenced off last year, and Ravine Road beneath it has been closed since 2014, due to the bridge’s disrepair.
 Minimal staffing at Boerner Botanical Gardens resulted in “triage gardening,” addressing only the most urgent problems.
 Neglect at other less-prominent parks gets even less notice.